EmidaOlamide/Correlation-with-R-and-Python/README.md

 # PortfolioProjects_R

-I will showcase my SQL skills here.
+I will showcase my Data Analysis with R skills here.
 Your feedbacks will be greatly appreciated.